Kanban (development): Managing workflow

 Once the five epics in the "deployment" step are delivered, the two epics from the "ready" sub-column of "feature acceptance" (the previous step) can be moved to the "deployment" column.
 When those two epics are delivered, no other epics can be deployed (assuming no new epics are ready).
 Now, team members working on deployment are stuck.
 They can see why immediately and help with feature acceptance.

+In a Kanban board setup, swimlanes are used to visually organize work into different stages of a process, ensuring clarity and focus.
+For efficient workflow management, it is crucial to maintain distinct swimlanes for key phases such as requirements, development, testing, and closed/completed tasks.
+Specifically, testing stories should always be placed within the designated "Testing" swimlane.
+This separation ensures that testing activities are easily trackable and not intermingled with other stories in development or other stages.
+By keeping testing tasks within their own swimlane, teams can quickly identify bottlenecks, prioritize issues, and maintain the integrity of the testing process without cross-contamination from development or requirement phases.
+This structure leads to clearer workflows and enhances team collaboration.

 This workflow control works similarly for every step.
 Problems are visual and evident immediately, and re-planning can be done continuously.
 The work management is made possible by limiting work in progress in a way team members can see and track at all times.